jcbendernh/MX-Chip-with-Dynamics-365-Connected-Field-Service/README.md

 3. Next, we need to capture our Device Connection string.
 To do so, go into the <a href="https://portal.azure.com" target="_blank"> Azure portal</a> and under your Connected Field Service resource group, select your <b>IoT Hub</b> and once loaded, click on the <b>IoT Devices</b> blade and select your newly registered <b>Device ID</b>.
 4. This will open the <b>IoT Device</b> blade for this device.
 Copy the <b>Connection string – primary key</b> to Notepad.
 NOTE:  This is what defines your custom Device Id to the MX Chip
-5. Download the Dec 2017 release of the <b>AZ3166-IoT-Central-1.0.0.bin</b> file from GitHub at https://github.com/Microsoft/microsoft-iot-central-firmware/releases.<br>  <b> NOTE: </b>Do not download the latest release as it has an issue with receiving the methodName commands.
+5. Download the <b>v.1.1.0 release</b> of the firmware which is the <b>AZ3166-IoT-Central-1.0.0.bin</b> file from GitHub at https://github.com/Microsoft/microsoft-iot-central-firmware/releases.<br>  <b> NOTE: </b>Do not download the latest release as it has an issue with receiving the Method Name commands.
 6. Follow the instructions in the <b>Prepare the DevKit device</b> section at https://docs.microsoft.com/en-us/microsoft-iot-central/howto-connect-devkit.
 When you get to step 7 and you configure the device in the web page at http://192.168.0.1/start make sure to copy your <b>Connection string – primary key</b> from Notepad into the <b>Device connection string</b> field and select the Temperature checkbox at a minimum.
 You can select the other telemetry as well, but it is not needed for this specific scenario.<br>&nbsp;<br>
 <img src="https://jq25qg.dm2302.livefilestore.com/y4mG_faJylzWG9bcN4fiO_DNQ0-FXxda3W9K3l1lxmp2uOzJ-drp2zUo5HPXJpriI9Lv3JBSv9btZjJDYz4KfyoUn97E_oTjugqa8qkTsMDi-T3YPiJHzddg8IB-GG0p5BNpUyEmsZKCdKJ72Ijx-w77BSBVJYXA0G_ctKrg2J30TvBuHq3CwBWvCyKUCdFQvi1UTfN8RGq5ANOlWjfHaEXiw?width=660&height=387&cropmode=none" width="660" height="387" /><br>&nbsp;<br>
 Click the <b>Configure Device</b> button and click the reset button on the MX Chip.<br>&nbsp;<br>